Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/baseissuance.md

 ## stakeholder_id

-Id of the stakeholder that holds legal title to this convertible.
+Identifer for the stakeholder that holds legal title to this convertible

 `stakeholder_id`